chesslab/chess-server/docs/index.md

 # Chess Server for Web Apps

 Similar to the [Chess API](https://chess-api.readthedocs.io/en/latest/), the [Chess Server](https://github.com/chesslablab/chess-server) provides functionality to play chess online.
 Also it can be hosted on a custom domain.
-The main difference between both is that the Chess API endpoints may take few seconds to execute while the Chess Server commands are intended to run faster.
+The main difference between both is that the Chess API endpoints may take few seconds to execute like a file download or a database query, while the Chess Server commands are intended to run faster.

 This is how to open a WebSocket connection in JavaScript.